burtvadr/Portable-Flatpak/README.md

 └── data
 ```

-by dragging any image on `[Portable Root]` we should automatically apply by editing the `icon=` line on the desktop file, specifically for flatpaks:
+by dragging any image on `$PORTABLE_ROOT` we should automatically apply by editing the `icon=` line on the desktop file, specifically for flatpaks:

 system wide
  `/var/lib/flatpak/exports/share/applications/$APPID`